ashlynbuckley/realtime-transport/README.md

 code module.
 - **spring-app:** This is the producer service.
 It's in charge of polling the API endpoints at regular intervals, parsing the JSON responses to POJOs, filtering the POJOs, serialising the POJOs, and finally publishing them to the respective Apache Kafka topic.
 - **flink:** This is the Apache Flink service.
 It ingests events from the Apache Kafka topics and turns them into data streams.
-Flink then operates on these streams to produced aggregated metrics over different windows of time.
+Flink then operates on these streams to produce aggregated metrics over different windows of time.
 The metrics themselves pertain to delays and each route's punctuality over time.

 ---